Coding Bootcamps vs College: What’s the Right Choice?

 What’s worth more?
 Graduating from a coding bootcamp or a computer programming degree?

 College is no longer the de facto choice for a career in tech.
-Sure, you can still go to college and obtain a computer science degree, but coding bootcamps have emerged as a compelling alternative to get the skills and training you need to land a job in tech.
+Sure, you can still go to college and get your computer science degree (and there’s nothing wrong with that, of course), but coding bootcamps have emerged as a compelling alternative to get the skills and training you need to land a job in tech.
 If you’re debating which path to take, we’re here to help.

 Let’s take a moment to discuss two viable options available to everyone interested in tech.

 Coding bootcamps offer a range of courses where students can learn the skills they need through a comprehensive curriculum in a shortened period of time.

 Coding bootcamps usually run for several weeks, although there are bootcamps that can run for a year.
 Flatiron School bootcamps, for example, run for 15 weeks.
 During that time, students enrolled in a data science course or a front-end web development course will learn all the skills they need in their field of choice through a rigorous curriculum and dedicated support from teachers and career services.

 Coding bootcamps can be an alternative to a computer science degree, especially in emerging fields like data science.